What Are The Ovarian Cancer Treatment Options In Mexico?

 What are the primary ovarian cancer treatment options available in Mexico?

-Mexico offers a comprehensive range of primary ovarian cancer treatment options, aligning with international standards of care.
 The approach to treatment is highly individualized, depending on the stage of the cancer, the patient's overall health, and specific genetic markers of the tumor.
 Generally, the core treatments involve a combination of surgical intervention and systemic therapies.
-Highly skilled gynecologic oncologists lead these teams, ensuring patients receive specialized care.

 Is surgery a common treatment for ovarian cancer in Mexico?